 Seems like they are in good company.

-I’ve travelled to more than a tenth of the countries on this Earth, and if I’m able to make any generalization safely, it is this:
+I’ve traveled to more than a tenth of the countries on this Earth, and if I’m able to make any generalization safely, it is this:

 Every society is a work in progress.